 The Neighborhood Commercial Historic Resource Survey (Survey) is being conducted by the Planning Department.
-It focuses solely on neighborhood commercial buildings constructed prior to 1965, which may be subject to the recently enacted mandatory seismic retrofit program for soft-story buildings.
-Only corner buildings that meet the threshold for the first phase of the City's mandatory seismic retrofit program-buildings that contain three or more stories and five or more residential units-will be evaluated during the Survey's first phase.
-The Planning Department expects to survey approximately 100 buildings in the summer of 2014.
+It focuses on neighborhood commercial buildings constructed prior to 1965, which may be subject to the recently enacted mandatory seismic retrofit program for soft-story buildings and buildings within neighborhood commercial corridors.